tannewt/wa-law.org/bill/2021-22/hb/1052/S/README.md

 ## Section 1
 The legislature intends to align the insurance code and performance-based contracting to ensure the continued practice of using performance standards and performance guarantees in group insurance contracts, including those entered into by the health care authority.

+## Section 2
+> This section adds a new section to an existing chapter [48.30](/rcw/48_insurance/48.030_unfair_practices_and_frauds.md).
+Here is the [modified chapter](rcw/48_insurance/48.030_unfair_practices_and_frauds.md) for context.

+1. For purposes of this section, "performance standard" means a contractual provision in a group insurance contract that establishes a specific standard for the insurer's or health carrier's performance of an obligation in the contract, and under which the insurer or health carrier is required to remit a penalty payment, based on a percentage of the premium or a set dollar amount, to the group policyholder for the next policy term if the insurer or health carrier fails to comply with the standard.
+Group policyholders and insurers or health carriers may calculate the amount of the penalty based on a percentage of the overall premium owed to the insurer or health carrier by the policyholder.

+2. Remittance of a performance payment to the group policyholder in compliance with this section does not constitute a premium under RCW 48.18.170 and 48.43.005.
+Nothing in this section prevents the health care authority from including performance standards in contracts.

+3. If a group insurance contract includes any performance standards, the insurer or health carrier must describe the performance standards in the group insurance contract and file the contract with the commissioner.

+4. Remittance of a performance payment to the group policyholder in compliance with this section must not be considered a return premium for purposes of RCW 48.14.020 and 48.14.0201.

+5. This section does not apply to small groups as defined in RCW 48.43.005.

+6. The commissioner may adopt rules to implement this section.

+7. For the purposes of this section, "health carrier" has the meaning provided in RCW 48.43.005.

 ## Section 3
 > This section modifies existing section [48.30.140](/rcw/48_insurance/48.030_unfair_practices_and_frauds.md).
 Here is the [modified chapter](rcw/48_insurance/48.030_unfair_practices_and_frauds.md) for context.